ArkLabsHQ/arkade-escrow/README.md

 - Env variables are in `.env.example` file

 I use WebStorm for development, but you can use whatever you want.
-Please don't check in your local editor's files.
+Please don't check in your local editor files.

 # TODOs